 Are you used to the fact that technology is transforming all aspects of our lives, yet?
 We bet even if you’re a tech enthusiast, you’ll probably be amazed at this development: Thermal cameras have started a new chapter in the property industry and even for home owners.
-Have you tried one yet?
+They are also used for electrical inspections and leak detection,

 We researched how these cameras enable you to look after a property more effectively.
 Something as simple as idetifinig heat lost due to poor window seals or HVAC duct issues can help minimize damage to homes and save home owners thousands of dollars over the life of their home.
 Here’s how.